How to create an email retention policy

 Once you have the main points of your policy established, you can estimate your minimum requirements for a solution based on the number of users, the expected volume of email and the expected rate of growth.
 With this information, you may be able to loosely price out a solution, but you may also wish to obtain indicative quotes from suppliers.
 You should also prepare for any changes to the email retention policy which may affect your pricing e.g. the minimum retention period increases from 18 months to three years.

 5. Involve legal in the policy process

-If it is IT’s responsibility to draft the email retention policy, then it is important to involve legal.
+If it is the IT department’s responsibility to draft the email retention policy, then it is important to involve legal.
 Whether that’s an internal legal team or an external law firm.
 The main reason for this is so they can review the viability of the policy and if it will meet your regulatory obligations.

 Allowing legal to view the policy at this stage means you can present a unified front to the board.
 It also allows you to evaluate the options you have laid out, and remove any of the amendments legal have made that will drastically increase the price.

 Given the number of different regulatory bodies and how they affect organisations, every business is likely to have an individual email retention policy.
 Following these best practice tips will help you to create a policy that is effective, sensible and which you can enforce.

 How will the IoT change manufacturing?